 Though we come from diverse backgrounds, both religious and non-religious, we’re glad to call ourselves American Baptists.
 And as American Baptists, we believe fully in the freedom of each person to worship as he or she believes fit.
 We celebrate a diversity of cultural and theological beliefs throughout our congregation as well as throughout the American Baptist denomination itself.

-Because of this, you’ll find people at FBC Lawrence who lean left on the political spectrum as well as people who lean right.
+At our church, you’ll find people at FBC Lawrence who lean left on the political spectrum as well as people who lean right.
 In fact, we often refer to ourselves as a “purple church.”
 Pastor Matt even wrote his dissertation on the topic of the “purple church.”
 This means that we disagree at times, and when we do, we try to do so honestly and respectfully.
 We do our best as humans to be open-minded, willing to explore and challenge each other to more deeply understand the gospel of Jesus and issues of the day.

 An example: After a three-year process to discuss and pray about the issue, a majority of the congregation voted to continue to allow the pastoral leadership to determine what weddings they will perform, but explicitly adding and including the ability to perform same-sex weddings at First Baptist.
 Several church-wide conversations took place, revealing the diversity of thought on the decision.
 A thoughtful and vocal minority expressed concern and dissent, but the majority of the congregation felt the decision was an important way for us to be a welcoming church.
+Then, in Spring of 2022, we performed our first same-sex wedding.